DeviationTX/deviation-manual/source/ch_install.rst

 Windows Driver Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Walkera DfuSe tool and the deviation uploader use different
+The Walkera DfuSe tool and the Deviation Uploader tool use different
 drivers.
 Both can be installed by the Deviation USBDrv Installer,
 available from
 http://www.deviationtx.com/downloads-new/category/161-dfu-usb-tool

 .. cssclass:: bold-italic

-You will also need to install java from http://www.java.com/ if you
-haven't already installed it.

 Extract the Deviation USBDrv Installer, and run 'DFU USBDrv
 Installer-x.y.exe'.
 You can then uninstall both drivers, or install
 either the Deviation USB Driver for use with the Deviation
-Uploader.
-Install the driver for the DfuSe tool you plan on using.
+Uploader or the Walkera driver.
+Install the driver for the DfU tool you plan on using.

-DFU Installation With Walkera DfUse
+DFU Installation With Walkera DfuSe
 -----------------------------------

 Installation of Deviation with the Walkera DfuSe tool is done in
-exactly the same manner as upgrading the Walkera Devention firmware.
+exactly the same manner as updating the Walkera Devention firmware.
 Note that Deviation will NOT overwrite Walkera models stored on the
 transmitter.
 While they cannot be accessed by Deviation, they will be
 safely preserved should the Walkera firmware ever need to be